krprzenioslo/Hystrixwiki2/FAQ.md

 When developing Hystrix at Netflix we specifically sought out transparent network calls and wrapped them in HystrixCommand implementations as on multiple occasions these were the cause of production outages.

-Developers interact with a library they know to execute over the network very differently than something they know to be an in-memory cache lookup.
+Developers interact with a library that accesses resources over a network very differently than one that operates on in-memory data.

 Thus, the addition of the Hystrix layer serves these purposes: